 The Town Hall building has been in constant use throughout the year under review as a venue for educational, social and sporting activity by and for the individuals, families and communities of Masham and its surrounding villages and countryside.
 The building has been used by a wide variety of families, charitable groups and local businesses for a range of educational, training, sporting and social activities.
-The Town Hall has hosted cultural events, regular meetings and one-off conferences, exhibitions, weddings, parties and children's events.
+Over the year the Town Hall has hosted: conferences, regular meetings and charity evenings including a Valentines Ball; coffee mornings and other open social events; weddings, parties and children's activities; and cultural events, exhibitions and craft fairs;.
+In 2017-18 the Town Hall hosted over 1,000 events and activities, with over 30,000 admissions.

-In 2015-16 the Town Hall has continued to promote concerts, plays, films and exhibitions, making cultural activity available to the people of Masham at reasonable cost.
-Attendances at these events, particularly the film season and a family pantomime, continued to show a clear and growing desire amongst local people for the Town Hall as a cultural venue, while performers of the statute of musicians Lindisfarne, comedian Jo Caulfield, and theatre group the Reduced Shakespeare Company brought in an audience from further afield, raising money to go towards the building's upkeep and the organisation's charitable objectives.
+In 2017-18 the Town Hall has continued to promote concerts, plays, films and exhibitions, making cultural activity available to the people of Masham at reasonable cost.
+Attendances at these events, particularly the film season and family pantomime, continued to show a clear and growing desire amongst local people for the Town Hall as a cultural venue, while larger-scale performances including musicians Motel California and Keep the Faith, and comedians the Scummy Mummies, brought in substantial audiences from further afield, raising money to go towards the building's upkeep and the organisation's charitable objectives.
+In the summer of 2017 the town hall hosted its second "Dales Inspiration" art exhibition, with work from 18 Yorkshire artists attracting 2,000 attendances and sponsorship from the Swinton Estate.

-In terms of both hires and self-promoted events, the Town Hall aims to ensure that all sections of the local community are able to access our activities.
+In terms of both hires and self-promoted events, the organisation aims to ensure that all sections of the local community are able to access our activities.
 We aim particularly to serve those sections of the community who are disadvantaged, financially and/or logistically, in terms of accessing community events, including but not limited to local children and young people, older and disabled people without transport, and those facing issues including rural poverty and isolation.

-MTHCC has also worked to deliver community events in conjunction with other local organisations including Masham Primary School, Acorns Nursery and Pre-School, Mashamshire Community Office, St Mary's Church and Masham Methodist Chapel.
-These events, notably the Traditional Christmas Fair, have taken place within and beyond the Town Hall.
+Masham Town Hall Community Charity has also worked to deliver community events in conjunction with other local organisations including Masham Primary School, Acorns Nursery and Pre-School, Mashamshire Community Office, St Mary's Church and Masham Methodist Chapel, and The Making of Mashamshire community history group.
+These events have taken place within and beyond the Town Hall.
+Regular free events within the town hall have included craft fairs, coffee mornings,